near/docs/docs/2.develop/contracts/introduction.md

 sidebar_label: Getting Started
 ---

-In order to start building a smart contract you need to properly setup your computer.
+In order to start building a smart contract you need to first properly setup your computer.

-In NEAR, smart contracts are written using the NEAR SDK which comes in two main flavors: [Rust](../../4.tools/rs-sdk.md) and [Javascript](../../4.tools/rs-sdk.md).
+In NEAR, smart contracts are written using the NEAR SDK which comes in three flavors: [Rust](../../4.tools/rs-sdk.md), [Javascript](../../4.tools/rs-sdk.md) and Assemblyscript.

 ---

 ## Prerequisites

-In order to develop smart contracts you will need Node.js and Rust (for developing Rust contracts).
+To develop any smart contract you will need to you will to install Node.js.
+If you further want to use Rust as your main language, then you need to install `rustup` as well.

 #### Node.js
 Download and install [Node.js](https://nodejs.org/en/download/).
 We further recommend to install [yarn](https://yarnpkg.com): `npm install -g yarn`.